-There is also ambiguity when distinguishing between plant uptake of N, and harvested (or removed) N. It is difficult to know what the efficiency of N fertilizer uptake is, and information on synchronization is not widely available.
+There is also ambiguity when distinguishing between plant uptake of N, and harvested (or removed) N. It is very difficult to know what the efficiency of N fertilizer uptake is, and information on synchronization is not widely available.
 Because of this, some farmers commonly apply more N than needed as a sort of "insurance" application to avoid negatively impacting crop quality and yields.
-The Panel agrees that optimized nitrogen use efficiency should be the focus of management practices encouraged.
+Therefore, the Panel agrees that optimized nitrogen use efficiency should be the focus of management practices encouraged as a result of this report.
 Much of the efforts required to improve nitrogen use efficiency must stem from widespread education of growers, which will be discussed in the next section.